-THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY. -
+THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.
+Effective until 2019-07-31

 504 Blind

 504 Blind

 Blindness is one of three conditions (aged, blind, or disabled) that allow a person to qualify for SSI-MAO.
 A person must be determined blind under the rules for the Supplemental Security Income (SSI-Cash) program.